Future of the Russian Navy: Future aircraft carriers

-Russian President Dmitriy Medvedev stated in 2008 that Russia intended to build nuclear aircraft carriers in the next decade.
-However Russia currently does not have a yard capable of building aircraft carriers.
-All previous Soviet aircraft carriers were built in what was then known as the Nikolayev South Shipyard (Shipyard 444) at Nikolayev in what is now Ukraine.
-On 2 August 2010 Vladimir Vysotskiy stressed their importance: "If, for example, we do not have an aircraft carrier in the North, the combat capability of the Northern Fleet's guided-missile submarines will be reduced to zero after Day One because the submarines' principal adversary is aviation."
+Over the past decade and a half, there have been several assertions that the Russian Government wanted to procure new aircraft carriers.
+In 2008, then Russian President Dmitriy Medvedev stated that Russia intended to build nuclear aircraft carriers in the next decade.
+On 2 August 2010 Admiral Vladimir Vysotskiy stressed their importance: "If, for example, we do not have an aircraft carrier in the North, the combat capability of the Northern Fleet's guided-missile submarines will be reduced to zero after Day One because the submarines' principal adversary is aviation."
+In February 2015, Russian media said that the Krylov State Research Center in St. Petersburg was on its way towards developing another aircraft carrier.
+There was no announcement of what shipyard would be able to build the carrier.
+One super-carrier project has been code-named Project 23000 or "Shtorm".